Residencies: Open Call

 Do you have a bold, visionary idea?
 Would you like to transform it into an engaging concept that can travel the world?
 If that sounds like you, then apply for the SPACE10 Residency program.

 The SPACE10 Residency program is a platform for promising and seasoned talent from diverse disciplines to explore their practice through creative collaboration and loose briefs.
 As a resident, you’ll join us for a fixed period of time to work on the global challenges we’ve identified while providing our team with new perspectives.

-SPACE10 is a research and design lab on a mission to enable a better everyday life for people and planet.
+SPACE10 is a research and design lab on a mission to create a better everyday life for people and the planet.
 We research and design innovative solutions to some of the major societal changes expected to affect people and our planet in the years to come.

 At our core, we prioritise a collaborative approach and strive to surround ourselves with people who are smarter than us.
 We work with an ever-growing network of forward-thinking specialists and creatives from around the world and share all our research and ideas publicly.
 Alongside that, we regularly host exhibitions, talks, dinners and screenings to engage with people, provoke imagination, diversify our perspective and advance our mission.
 SPACE10 is proudly supported and entirely dedicated to IKEA — working as an independent research and design lab.